Overview

 - "Continue with Foo"

 Both flows trigger an authentication event on success.
-They return a credential (UserCredential):
+They return a credential (UserCredential), that embeds the user object:

 credential.user // User